blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/UNIX-like/Linux/User Space/systemd.md

 Unlike the previously popular SysVInit which uses numbered "runlevels" to describe system states, systemd uses named "targets" to describe system states.
 Rather than using the `/etc/inittab` file to describe runlevels, systemd uses separate appropriately named files ending in `.target` to specify targets.
 For compatibility with SysVInit style runlevels, there are targets that are named `runlevelX.target`.

 ## Use of Control Groups
-systemd makes use of [[control groups]] using the following types of units:
+systemd makes use of [[Control Groups]] using the following types of units:
 - Services / .service units (Encapsulates processes started and stopped by systemd)
 - Scopes / .scope units (Encapsulates processes started by arbitrary processes via fork())
 - Slices / .slice units (Encapsulates service and scope trees)